srijan-paul/srijan-paul.github.io/injuly.in/src/blog/darker-internet.md

 It's free!
 (Just enter your email ;)).

 The internet continues to grow in volume, but shrink in diversity.
-It is as if everything has moved to a few select apps, which then [sell our words](https://www.theverge.com/2024/2/17/24075670/reddit-ai-training-license-deal-user-content) to AI slot machines.
+As if everything has moved to a few select apps, which then [sell our words](https://www.theverge.com/2024/2/17/24075670/reddit-ai-training-license-deal-user-content) to AI slot machines.
 Images on Instagram, videos on YouTube, and discussions on Reddit.
 Dare to venture out of this bubble,